 This course studies the theory and application of the design and construction of Local Area Networks (LANs); network topology, standards, protocols and media; network operating systems; LAN servers and workstations; LAN application software; and network printing and management.
 Students learn how to plan, install, troubleshoot and evaluate a LAN.
 A course project involves building a LAN, installing hardware and software and managing the LAN for best performance.
 Students also evaluate and compare different network operating systems.
-Prerequisites: IT 510, IT 600 and IT 640, or permission of instructor.
+Prerequisites: IT 510, IT 600 and IT 640.

-IT 646 Internet and Intranet Systems Architecture (3 credits)
+IT 646 Internet and Intranet Systems Architecture

 This course offers an in-depth examination of technologies and architectures used on the Internet and a demonstration of how these technologies can be applied to intranets.
 Students learn how computer systems interact across the Internet and how protocols, infrastructure and systems are used to provide Internet services, including issues such as access, address, configuration, routing, multicasting, transport, security and quality of service.
 Factors that affect performance, reliability and security are studied.
-Prerequisites: IT 510, IT 600, IT 640 and IT 650, or permission of instruc-
+Prerequisites: IT 510, IT 600, IT 640 and IT 650.